American Revolutionary War: Native Americans

+Peace negotiations

-British negotiators now proposed a second peace settlement to Congress.
-The terms presented by the Carlisle Peace Commission included acceptance of the principle of self-government.
+The terms presented by the Carlisle Peace Commission in 1778 included acceptance of the principle of self-government.
 Parliament would recognize Congress as the governing body, suspend any objectionable legislation, surrender its right to local colonial taxation, and discuss including American representatives in the House of Commons.
 In return, all property confiscated from Loyalists would be returned, British debts honored, and locally enforced martial law accepted.
 However, Congress demanded either immediate recognition of independence or the withdrawal of all British troops; they knew the commission were not authorized to accept these, bringing negotiations to a rapid end.

-When the commissioners returned to London in November 1778, they recommended a change in policy.
-Sir Henry Clinton, the new British Commander-in-Chief in America, was ordered to stop treating the rebels as enemies, rather than subjects whose loyalty might be regained.
-Those standing orders would be in effect for three years until Clinton was relieved.